Base salary and contract

 Share ownership recommendation

-incentive programs corresponding to the value of their annual gross base salary.
-Half (50%) of the net shares received from the share-based incentive programs must be used to fulfil the above ownership recommendation.
+The members of Outokumpu’s Leadership Team, including the CEO, are expected to own Outokumpu shares they receive in the company’s share-based incentive programs corresponding to at least the value of their annual gross base salary.
+Half (50%) of the net shares received from the share-based incentive programs must be used to fulfil that ownership recommendation.